 David is a member of the Peer Review Colleges for both the Natural Environment Research Council (NERC) and the Economic and Social Research Council (ESRC).
 He served a previous term on the NERC's Peer Review College (2007-10) and on the ESRC Grants Assessment Panel (2010-15).
 He also serves on the Steering Group for the UK Government's Natural Hazards Partnership and the Theme Advisory Group for the Department for Environment, Food and Rural Affairs (DEFRA)/Environment Agency Flood & Coastal Erosion Risk Management Research and Development programme.

-Within King’s, he has served as Head of Graduate Studies in the Faculty of Social Sciences & Public Policy, and as the Principle Investigator and first Director of the King's Interdisciplinary Social Science Doctoral Training Centre (KISS-DTC).
+Within King’s, he has served as Head of Graduate Studies in the Faculty of Social Sciences & Public Policy, and as the Principle Investigator and first Director of the King's Interdisciplinary Social Science (KISS) Doctoral Training Centre.

 - Environmental politics and policy, especially the construction and management of environmental risks